LucasHARosa/LucasHARosa/README.md

 - 🌱 I’m currently learning NodeJs, TypeScript, React, React Native and SQL
 - 📫 How to reach me: https://www.linkedin.com/in/lucas-henrique-alves-rosa/
-- ✅ I have experience in HTML, CSS, JavaScript, C/C++, Python, VHDL
+- ✅ I have experience in HTML, CSS, JavaScript, C/C++, Python and VHDL